priteshtagline/serverless-python-sample/README.md

 # Serverless Python Sample
 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)

-A simple serverless python sample.
-The service is running on AWS Lambda using [Serverless Framework](https://github.com/serverless/serverless).

 The service has a dependency on external package (`requests`) and it exposes 2 REST API endpoints: